Sheriff's office: 1 employee escaped Florida bank massacre

 An Indiana woman who identified herself as Xaver's ex-girlfriend has told reporters that he long had been fascinated with the idea of killing, but no one took her warnings about him seriously.
 His father told CNN that Xaver "had his troubles, but he has never hurt anyone ever before."

-Police have identified three of the victims: customer Cynthia Watson, 65, and two bank employees: 55-year-old Marisol Lopez and 38-year-old Ana Pinon Willliams, a mother of seven.
+Police have identified four of the victims: customer Cynthia Watson, 65, and three bank employees: 55-year-old Marisol Lopez, 31-year-old Jessica Montague and 38-year-old Ana Pinon Willliams, a mother of seven.

-The husband of a fourth victim identified her to NBC News.
-Maine Montague said he and his wife, 31-year-old Jessica Montague, had a 3-year-old child.

 In compliance with a newly passed victims' rights law in Florida, police have withheld the name of the fifth victim at the family's request.